nchristiny/nchristiny/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on getting a few certs, right now AWS Solutions Archictect, CompTIA Security+, and Certified Kubernetes Administrator.
+- 🔭 I’m currently working on certs, namely AWS Solutions Archictect, CompTIA Security+, and Certified Kubernetes Administrator.
 - 🌱 I’m currently learning how to compost and make my own mulch!
 - 👯 I’m looking to collaborate on Java, JavaScript, Python open-source projects.
 - 🤔 I’m looking for help with refactoring code smells.